Martin Hodula

 Biography

 Martin Hodula (b.
 1988 in Ostrava) received his PhD in Economics from the Faculty of Economics, VSB - Technical University of Ostrava, where he also obtained his associate professorship in economics in 2020.
 He joined the Czech National Bank in 2018 and was appointed as Director of the Research Division in the Research and Statistics Department in February 2025.
-His research focuses mainly on the effects of macroprudential policy tools on the credit market, the interaction between monetary and macroprudential policies, and the non-bank financial intermediaries sector.
+His research focuses on the intersection of household finance, credit markets, and the regulation of financial institutions.

 Work in Progress